-When your loved one is dealing with a TBI, they may require a wide variety of treatments and rehabilitation, so they should have to worry about the insurance companies and the courts.
+When your loved one is dealing with a TBI, they may require a wide variety of treatments and rehabilitation, so they should not have to worry about the insurance companies and the courts.
 Harris Law is dedicated to helping people with brain injuries, and their families, get the compensation they deserve so they can focus on what matters: their recovery.

 Mild brain injuries are the most prevalent type of TBI, and the most difficult to diagnose.
 They can often be missed at the time of the injury, but still have long-term symptoms, including fatigue, headaches, visual disturbances, memory loss, poor concentration, irritability, depression and seizures.
 Moderate and severe brain injuries occur when the victim loses consciousness from 20 minutes to more than six hours as a result of the trauma.
 The impact of these TBIs are usually extensive and lifelong, including everything from physical paralysis to difficulty speaking or understanding speech to loss of vision and other senses.